Skip to content

 All possible interfaces

-Apart from the default Mininterface, the base interface the others are fully compatible with, several interfaces exist at mininterface.interfaces.
+Apart from the default Mininterface – the base interface all the others are fully compatible with – several interfaces exist in mininterface.interfaces.

 shortcut full name